rdeodoo/odoo-toolbox/team-lead/README.md

 This is your n°1 priority, by far.
 It's not even close.\
-You can recover from everything: bad processes, bad technical people, bad projects, etc. But it's close to impossible to recover from a bad mindset / culture, especially if persisted for some time.
+You can recover from everything: bad processes, bad technical people, bad projects, etc. But it's close to impossible to recover from a bad mindset / culture, especially if it has persisted for some time.

 This is the most valuable asset Odoo (as a company) has.
 Fight for it.